GarrettArm/improvising_crane/README.md

 ## running the dev box

+All the docker-compose commands must be run from this folder.

 1) change the passwords in the file ".env"
 2) copy {path to drupal8_sandbox_db.sql} to ./db_shared/
 3) build the app & watch for completion